syncfusion-content/uwp-docs/uwp/Combobox/Getting-Started.md

 {% endtabs %}

-The above steps populate the SfComboBox as illustrated in the following screenshot.
+The above steps populate the UWP ComboBox as illustrated in the following screenshot.

 ![Showing itemsource property of UWP sfcombobox](Populating-Items_images/Populating-Items_img1.png)

 ### DisplayMemberPath

-The DisplayMemberPath property of the SfComboBox is used to define the model’s property that is to be displayed inside the header of the tab items.
+The DisplayMemberPath property of the UWP ComboBox is used to define the model’s property that is to be displayed inside the header of the tab items.